Activity is now locked.

 -

-ancient civilizations, biomes, biospheres, history events, court case, event in a story/poem, create your own/media connection, natural disasters consequences..Over 9 years ago
+ancient civilizations, biomes, biospheres, history events, court case, event in a story/poem, create your own/media connection, natural disasters consequences..About 10 years ago

 -

-Have kids build based on parameters (area/perimeter/ using renewable materials/based on First Nations beliefs)Over 9 years ago
+Have kids build based on parameters (area/perimeter/ using renewable materials/based on First Nations beliefs)About 10 years ago

 -

 Social Studies - I had a student walk us through King Tut's tomb...
 He reproduced it based on his research, and it was down to the number of steps and what they represented...
 The jewels he was buried in, and why...
-This was a student who would not have been able to produce a written report.Over 9 years ago
+This was a student who would not have been able to produce a written report.About 10 years ago

 -

-Community building skills in the classroom through Minecraft and GBLOver 9 years ago
+Community building skills in the classroom through Minecraft and GBLAbout 10 years ago

 -